fpedd/ees-pees/UserGuide.md

 ### Model Appilication
 After training your own model, you can apply it to Webots environment.
 Besides, you can use our trained model in `UseMe/mode` directory.
 The model can only be used in the corresponding environment.
 #### Webots grid environment
+Run `UseMe/model_application_grid_world.ipynb` to applicate a model in Webots grid environment.
 Before application in Webots grid environment you need to setup these parameters:
 * `config.world_size` , setup the size of Webots environments for training.
 For example: `config.world_size = 8` will setup a square map of size 8x8 in Webots.
 * `config.num_obstacles`, setup the number of obstacles.
 Each obstacle is a block of size 1x1.
 * `config.sim_mode`, used to setup the speed of the simulation of Webots.